godaddy/node-flipr-etcd-seed/README.md

     -k, --key <name>          The etcd key to save the config under.
 Typically the environment you are targetting.
 Alphanumeric only, no whitespace.
 Default is "config"
     -p, --port <int>          The port your etcd server is listening on.
 Default is 4001.
     -f, --format <type>       Config file format.
 Accepts "json" or "yaml".
 Defaults to "yaml".
+    -C, --console             Output config to console instead of sending to host.
+Defaults to off.
 ```

 # Other Stuff